Tina Faelz: ‘Cold Case Files’: Steven Carlson, Killed Pleasanton 1984 Classmate

 Who wanted Tina Faelz dead?
 There were no clues and a ton of suspects.
 Authorities say Tina was being bullied at school, which seemed like a viable theory to explore.
 But nothing ever came of that, either.

-For years, Tina Faelz’s mother was sick over her daughter’s death.
-Her brother, who was just 8-years-old at the time of the murder, was crushed to hear of his big sister’s death.
+For years, Tina Faelz’ mother was sick over her daughter’s death.
+Her brother, who was just eight-years-old at the time of the murder, was crushed to hear of his big sister’s murder.
 Not only did her death cause him incredible sadness, but he was unable to sleep for years and was always afraid, according to San Francisco-CBS.

 Bad To The Bone: Steven John Carlson

-Tina Faelz’s death didn’t just haunt her mother and brother, it also haunted a teacher who always suspected that a 16-year-old boy named Steven Carlson had done it.
+Tina Faelz’ death didn’t just haunt her mother and brother, it also haunted a teacher who always suspected that a 16-year-old boy named Steven Carlson had done it.
 Carlson was a troubled kid.
 And just hours before Tina was found dead, a teacher had to help Steven Carlson out of a big garbage can some other students had dumped him in.

 But instead of going to the office and reporting the incident as the teacher instructed him to do, he took off, headed for the culvert where Tina Faelz walked home from school.